 If you’re more in the mood for a sandwich, Gurney's Harbor Bottle Shop has generated a cult following for their sandwiches.
-Keep in mind, they’re cash only, but these sandwiches are out of this world, thanks to house-baked bread and fresh ingredients.
-Pro tip: order the deli sauce.
+Keep in mind, the shop is cash only, but these sandwiches are out of this world, thanks to house-baked bread and fresh ingredients.
+Pro tip: Order the deli sauce.

 267 S Spring St, Harbor Springs, MI, US

-Whether you eat at the Pier or at Gurney’s, you’ll want to finish off your meal with a stop at Tom's Mom's Cookies.
-Starting with chocolate chunks hand-cut from 10 pound bars of chocolate, their cookies are the real deal.
-Each soft and chewy cookie weighs just shy of 1/4 a pound.
+Whether you eat at the Pier or at Gurney’s, you should finish off your meal with a stop at Tom's Mom's Cookies.
+Starting with chocolate chunks hand cut from 10 pound bars, their cookies are the real deal.
+Each soft and chewy cookie weighs almost a quarter of a pound.

 M119, Harbor Springs, MI, US

-It’s called a “tunnel,” but unlike a mountain tunnel, the Tunnel of Trees gives the road tripper a different view and experience at each twist and turn as it hugs Lake Michigan, with rich hardwoods on each side creating a tree canopy over much of the narrow road.
+It’s called a “tunnel,” but unlike a mountain tunnel, the Tunnel of Trees cuts through a forest.
+It gives the roadtripper a different view and experience at each twist and turn as it hugs Lake Michigan, with rich hardwoods creating a tree canopy over much of the narrow road.

 5581 S Lake Shore Dr, Harbor Springs, MI, US